 The smallest?
-Woods Hole, although there are places smaller than 1,000 people not listed here, so keep that in mind as we take a look at the top ten.
+Barre, although there are places smaller than 1,000 people not listed here, so keep that in mind as we take a look at the top ten.

 Boston BOSS-tn) is the capital city and most populous municipality of the Commonwealth of Massachusetts in the United States.
 It is also the seat of Suffolk County, although the county government was disbanded on July 1, 1999.
 The city proper covers 48 square miles with an estimated population of 673,184 in 2016, making it the largest city in the New England region of the northeastern United States.
 The city is the economic and cultural anchor of a substantially larger metropolitan area known as Greater Boston, a metropolitan statistical area home to a census-estimated 4.8million people in 2016 and ranking as the tenth-largest such area in the country.
 As a combined statistical area, this wider commuting region is home to some 8.2million people, making it the sixth-largest in the United States.

 Worcester pronunciation is a city and the county seat of Worcester County, Massachusetts, United States.
 Named after Worcester, England, as of the 2010 Census the city's population was 181,045, making it the second most populous city in New England after Boston.
 Worcester is located approximately 40 miles west of Boston, 50 miles east of Springfield and 40 miles north of Providence.
 Due to its location in Central Massachusetts, Worcester is known as the "Heart of the Commonwealth", thus, a heart is the official symbol of the city.
 However, the heart symbol may also have its provenance in lore that the mass-produced Valentine's Day card was invented in the city.